Azure-Samples/azure-sql-db-session-recommender-v2/README.md

 # Native or Classic ?
 Azure SQL database can be used to easily and quickly perform vector similarity search.
 There are two options for this: a native option and a classic option.

-The **native option** is to use the new Vector Functions, recently introduced in Azure SQL database.
+The **native option** uses the new Vector Functions, recently introduced in Azure SQL database.
 Vector Functions are a set of functions that can be used to perform vector operations directly in the database.

 > [!NOTE]
 > Vector Functions are in Early Adopter Preview.
 Get access to the preview via https://aka.ms/azuresql-vector-eap-announcement

 ![](_assets/azure-sql-cosine-similarity-native.gif)

-The **classic option** is to use the classic T-SQL to perform vector operations, with the support for columnstore indexes for getting good performances.
+The **classic option** uses the classic T-SQL to perform vector operations, with the support for columnstore indexes for getting good performances.

 > [!IMPORTANT]
 > This branch (the `main` branch) uses the native vector support in Azure SQL.
 If you want to use the classic T-SQL, switch to the `classic` branch.